AliceNguyen09/Personal-project/Project4-Store-sales_analysis/README.md

 ORDER BY 1 DESC
 LIMIT 20 OFFSET 0;
 ```
-The script counts the total number of rows in the sales table, since each row represents 1 item sold, then group by Stock code & description.
+The script counts the total number of rows in the sales table, since each row represents 1 item sold, then group by Stock code & description.<br/>
 Result:
 | No. of items sold | StockCode | Description |
 |----------|----------|----------|